CONSTANTINOPLE [Istanbul] in early 19th Century. View of the Sultan's Palace [Topkapi] and the Bosphorus from Pera.

 When Robert Adair left, Stratford Canning, [ later Viscount Stratford de Redcliffe ], became Minister Plenipotentiary in Constantinople in 1810.
 He was an energetic young man with robust ideas on protecting British interests.
 He helped to mediate the treaty of Bucharest between the Ottomans and Russia.
 This was signed on 28th May, 1812.

-Two Cariyes [concubines] serve coffee to the Queen Mother [Valide Sultan].
+Two Cariyes [concubines] wait on the Queen Mother [Valide Sultan].

 An Iqbal - a Favourite of the Sultan